koontz/Alvin-Koontz---ECE-497/README.md

 5.)
 Git is amazing and is installed on every partion I own

 6.)
 I signed up to both beagle Groups

+7.)
+Wrote the requested Etch-a-Sketch program and tested on the bone
+	I chose to write it in python becuase thats the easiest of the given languages for string manipulation located in hw01
+		usage: main.py -i <inputFile>
+		Input file needs to be plain text
+		Starting with size of the dislay grid like '8,8' on its own line Everyline after that is a command for moving the 'pen' on the grid Accpted commands are up,down,left,right,clear,u,d,l,r,c
+		example inpute file:

+		8,2
+		down
+		right right right

+		produces

+		Size 8 x 2
+		   0 1 2 3 4 5 6 7
+		0: X
+		1: X     X